 https://drive.google.com/file/d/1XDwyijGoa_nxSaz8N9RMVoKy1SXdlVOg/view?usp=drive_link

 I got a letter from Frimley Health with an appointment to see Mr Singer on the 5th June 2015.
 When I got to Mr Singers consulting room, he just glared at me and said "I hear you wrote a letter of complaint about me" I said "yes that's right" he said "well I never asked to see you and made a point of sticking his head down into papers on his desk and ignoring me, which I took as his instruction to go - or something much less polite.
-He Must have realised how rude he had been because he wrote a letter within a few hours to my GP explaining the problem with more lies where he said "I wished him all the best with the forthcoming surgery" Firstly that is a lie he did not wish me all the best, he was extremely rude and intimidating and surely he would question why I needed a further operation at anothe hospital when he had said that nothing was wrong.
+He Must have realized how rude he had been because he wrote a letter within a few hours to my GP explaining the problem with more lies where he said "I wished him all the best with the forthcoming surgery" Firstly that is a lie he did not wish me all the best, he was extremely rude and intimidating and surely he would question why I needed a further operation at another hospital when he had said that nothing was wrong.
 All I got was disrespect and lies see following document-https://drive.google.com/file/d/1Ynk8dnnC9aYEmHZ9SuL9IlWbMBQ8Xi18/view?usp=drive_link

 I complained to the Parliamentary and health service ombudsman who after some considerable time responded and said they would not uphold my complaint.
 Their letter of response is total nonsense, They said-